Deja Vu (Olivia Rodrigo song): Composition

 "Deja Vu" is 3 minutes and 35 seconds long.
 Nigro produced and recorded the song at Amusement Studios in Los Angeles.
-He handled drum programming, and plays the acoustic guitar, electric guitar, Wurlitzer, bass, Juno 60, and percussion, Jam City plays the organ and guitar, and Ryan Linvill plays the flute and saxophone.
+He handled drum programming, and plays the acoustic guitar, electric guitar, Wurlitzer, bass, Juno-60, and percussion, Jam City plays the organ and guitar, and Ryan Linvill plays the flute and saxophone.
 Sterling Laws recorded the drum at Heavy Duty Studios in Burbank, and Chris Kaych and Jasmine Chen handled drum engineering.
 Mitch McCarthy mixed it at SOTA Studios in Los Angeles and Randy Merrill mastered it at Sterling Sound in New York City.

-"Deja Vu" is a midtempo psychedelic pop, pop rock, art pop, and indie pop song, with influences of alternative music.
-The song is set over a piano instrumental, complemented by distorted guitars and heavy drums after the pre-chorus.
+"Deja Vu" is a midtempo psychedelic pop, pop rock, art pop, indie pop, alternative rock, art rock, and alternative pop song.
+The song is set over a piano instrumental, complemented by the glockenspiel and heavy drums after the pre-chorus.
 It also includes buoyant synths.
 "Deja Vu" has a sensitive beat that crests into an expansive bridge according to Entertainment Weekly's Marcus Jones.
-Rodrigo delivers harmonious vocals over the song's chimes and faded electronics; The Observer's Michael Cragg thought its whispered vocals recalled Lorde.
+Rodrigo delivers harmonious vocals over the song's bell sounds and faded electronics; The Observer's Michael Cragg thought its whispered vocals recalled Lorde.
 The song's similarity with "Cruel Summer" occurs during the bridge, where she emulates the "angry-chanty thing" from Swift's newer songs according to Variety's Chris Willman.
 Bobby Olivier of Spin thought that with the "attention [it] paid to quotable and cresting bridges", both songs concluded on a similar note, and The Guardian's Rachel Aroesti described "Deja Vu" as a "Taylor Swiftian" pop song.

 "Deja Vu" has lyrics about heartbreak.
 Throughout the song, Rodrigo addresses a past partner who is currently pursuing a different relationship and recalls how they are repeating things he did with Rodrigo, like driving up the California coast, eating strawberry ice cream, trading jackets, watching reruns of Glee, and listening to Billy Joel's 1983 single "Uptown Girl".
 She expresses anguish about him recycling jokes she told.
 Over its hook, Rodrigo sarcastically wonders if he ever accidentally addresses his new girlfriend by her name.
 By the conclusion of "Deja Vu", she begins contemplating that the experiences she shared with him, perhaps, were not original to begin with: "I hate to think that I was just your type."
 Entertainment Weekly's Maura Johnston described the song as "a gauzy fantasia with a time-blackened heart" and a "venom-filled diatribe toward an ex who's moved on".
 Writing for The New York Times, Jon Caramanica identified its lyrics as "plain and pinpoint pained", and the "power struggle over who taught who about cool music" as an element reminiscent of Swift as well.